Ex-Detroit Lion Barney accuses pizza chain of discrimination

 DETROIT (AP) — Former Detroit Lions Hall of Famer Lem Barney and his wife are suing a Detroit-area pizza chain for racial discrimination after being refused service.

-The lawsuit filed in Detroit's federal court Monday says Lem and Jacqueline Barney went to Happy's Pizza in Commerce Township Nov.
-2. The lawsuit says that when they tried to order, the manager told them to go to Happy's Southfield location because "they would be more at home there."
+The lawsuit filed in federal court Monday says Lem and Jacqueline Barney went to Happy's Pizza in Commerce Township Nov.
+2. The lawsuit says a manager referred them to Happy's Southfield location because "they would be more at home there."

 The Barneys are black.
 Southfield has a majority black population and Commerce Township is mostly white.

-The lawsuit says the Barneys called the police.
-The restaurant manager told an officer that the Barneys were denied service because workers were preparing for a corporate catering event.
+The lawsuit says a manager told police the Barneys were denied service because workers were preparing for a corporate event.

-The Associated Press left a message Monday seeking comment from Happy's Pizza.
+Company spokeswoman Sherrie Handrinos denies any discrimination, saying workers were preparing that day for a Nov.
+6 opening.
+She adds many customers were referred to two closer stores, not Southfield.